laurenra7/HttpTest/README.md

 Test making an HTTP request to a URL using different Java HTTP libraries.

 If no library is specified, Spring Framework [RestTemplate](https://docs.spring.io/spring/docs/current/javadoc-api/index.html?org/springframework/web/client/RestTemplate.html) is used.
+If no HTTP method is specified, HTTP GET is used.

 The other libraries are: